roys/cewler/README.md

 It's also possible to store the crawled files to a file.
 `cewler --output wordlist.txt --output-urls urls.txt https://example.com`

-#### Output emails to file
+#### Output e-mails to file
-It's also possible to store the scraped e-mail to a separate file (they are always added to the wordlist).
+It's also possible to store the scraped e-mail addresses to a separate file (they are always added to the wordlist).
 `cewler --output wordlist.txt --output-emails emails.txt https://example.com`

 #### Ninja trick 🥷